 Next we can identified the actions to take based on the data:

-There were quick wins and take-aways to investigate or validate further.
-What was clear, of the 170 EC2 instances, 90% were under-utilised.
-50% of the total was less than 5% utilised at historic and measurable peak.
-20% of the total were effectively idle and unused for months.
 Of the 350TB of storage, 19GB had been allocated to HDD with the rest all utilising SSD.
 All 350TB being directly attached EBS volumes, with only 200GB found in S3.
 150TB of SSD storage holding snapshots dating back a year, despite policy requiring no more than a calendar month.
 Another 50TB was without an owner and subsequently found to be a copy of an obsolete on-premises back-up.
-Tagging was partial, so tracking owners to verify requirements was more difficult but not impossible.

 A Reservation strategy did not exist, but the logic behind the process stated above was not difficult to embed.